-It struck me right away when I started walking on the beach staring at what looked like icebergs, frozen shoreline and big clumps of sand that made no sense.
-Upon closer inspection I noticed there was mounds of ice underneath the sand as I walked the beach.
+It struck me right away when I started walking on the beach staring at what looked like icebergs, frozen shorelines, and big clumps of sand that made no sense.
+Upon closer inspection, I noticed there was mounds of ice underneath the sand as I walked the beach.
 The view was spectacular!

 I found out later that Lake Michigan gets hit with strong storms in the winter that helped create this dramatic landscape.
 I stared out in amazement then knew I had to go out and see the lighthouse!

 There are several signs at the beginning of the pier stating that it is a working pier and not designed for public use.
 It also states there have been over 50 deaths off this pier and enter at your own risk.
 I was still drawn out to see the lighthouse!
 I watched my step as I was walking on ice the entire way.
 The left side of me appeared completely frozen while the right side was a river feeding into Lake Michigan.

 I was awestruck and continued out towards what appeared to be a second lighthouse.
 I was greeted by a fisherman as I approached the second lighthouse.
 He was very friendly and talked for several minutes.
 He did caution me that the right side had swift water moving out and lots of ice.
 He said the people that fall in there never return so stay alive and stay on the left side.
 He also reminded me that I was walking on ice that was probably ten feet thick at the end of the pier so watch my footing!
 I thanked him for the advice and continued on.